 Does it work for non-English content?

 Yes.
-Brand Voice analysis and generation work across all languages Sydium supports.
+Analysis and generation work across every language Sydium supports.
 The AI captures language-specific patterns like formality levels, cultural idioms, and regional vocabulary.

 Can I reset my Brand Voice profile and start over?